 - Simmer: Bring sauce to a boil, and then reduce to low and simmer for at least 1 hour, stirring occasionally.
 Allow sauce to thicken.
 The longer you simmer, the thicker it will become.

-Can I make Bolognese ahead or freeze it?
+Can I make this ahead or freeze it?

 Absolutely!
 Bolognese is one of those perfect make ahead recipes.
 You can freeze it for up to 3 months in an airtight container or you can refrigerate it fresh for up to 3 days.